Skip to main content

 Double position gradients

-The double position gradient syntax is a modern CSS feature that allows you to create hard color stops in gradients by specifying the same color at two adjacent positions.
-This creates a sharp transition rather than a smooth fade, which is useful for creating stripes, color bands, and other multi-color designs.
+Double position gradient syntax specifies the same color at two adjacent positions to create a hard color stop: a sharp transition instead of a smooth fade.
+Use it for stripes, color bands, and other multi-color designs.

 .striped-background {